google/flax/docs/design_notes/lift.md

 Would `f` draw the same or a different random number for each item in the vector?
 Would each item in the batch have its own counter or is the counter shared among the items?
 And in what order is the counter incremented if `f` is computed in parallel?
-The anser to all these questions is "it depends".
+The answer to all these questions is "it depends".
-The behavior is ambigious and the functional constraint elegantly avoids this problem.
+The behavior is ambiguous and the functional constraint elegantly avoids this problem.

 Flax introduces a safe way to have limited randomness and stateful variables in a JAX compatible form.
 The reason state in Flax is not problematic is because it is local.
 Inside a flax `Module` there are variables and PRNG sequences, but on the outside there are only JAX Arrays and PRNG keys.

 For most use cases Flax be used to define models in a stateful way.
-Becuase a `Module` behaves pure functional externally  we can utilize the full power of JAX with all of its transformations.
+Because a `Module` behaves pure functional externally  we can utilize the full power of JAX with all of its transformations.
 There are however cases where we want to have the best of both worlds by using transformations and Module together.
 This design note explains how we extend JAX functional transformation to work on modules that have internal state and randomness.